despotak/DnD_Character_Repository/Characters/Ariskia of Iyanden, A.K.A. Cpt. Phantom F. Harlock/Aeldari Armoury.md

 **Reload.** A limited number of shots can be made with a weapon that has the reload property.
 A character must then reload it using an action or a bonus action (the character's choice).
 Two-Handed.
 This weapon requires two hands to use.
 This property is relevant only when you attack with the weapon, not when you simply hold it.

+**Two-Handed.** This weapon requires two hands to use.
+This property is relevant only when you attack with the weapon, not when you simply hold it.

 &nbsp;